UMainedynamics/SeidarT_Legacy/README.md

     cd SeidarT
     ~~~

-3. Run the auto-installer script and follow the prompts.
+3. Run the auto-installer script and follow the prompts

     ~~~
     bash install.sh